 Frequently Asked Questions:

-YRC Freight uses eight Canada/U.S. Customs gateway locations:
+YRC Freight has dedicated border-crossing experts and twelve Canada/U.S. Customs gateway locations.

 Where your shipment crosses the border depends on its origin and destination.
 Our highway dispatch network uses the most-direct route for your goods, assuring efficient, on-time delivery.